pemawangchuk2023/crowdfunding/README.md

 Configuration

 Create a .env file in the root directory and add your Ethereum wallet private key and Sepolia Testnet RPC URL:

-PRIVATE_KEY=your_private_key
-RPC_URL=your_rpc_URL
+PRIVATE_KEY=""

+Using Alchemy for Sepolia Testnet Connection

+This project uses Alchemy to connect to the Sepolia Testnet.
+Alchemy provides a reliable and scalable infrastructure for Ethereum blockchain applications

+SEPOLIA_URL=""

 Usage